hamzahiary/ApocalypseModA19.2/README.md

-Apocalypse Mod A19.2 For 7 days to die installation extract the files inside 7 days to die folder
+Welcome to the Apocalypse Mod for 7 days to die A19.2